Mohan is a family physician, film and TV aficionado, a keen bibliophile and an eclectic scribbler.

 Her childhood of poverty, the depression era banking collapse, her insecurity about her parents and the desire for a perfect family harmony birthed the nanny who taught life lessons and brought discipline into this disorderly world.

 Mary Poppins was born.

-PL Travers went on to pen eight Mary Poppins novels during her long life ( she lived till 96 years of age).
+PL Travers went on to pen eight Mary Poppins novels during her long life (she lived until 96 years of age).
 She always said she didn't set out to plan the novels but often had to write them 'when she was summoned' by the magical nanny.
 This could explain the long periods between the books.

 The Mary Poppins Books